 Why get pregnancy Insurance?

-Having pregnancy insurance is one of the best ways to minimize the expenses that will come with your prenatal care and the hospital stay for your birth.
+Pregnancy insurance is one of the best ways to minimize the expenses that will come with your prenatal care and the hospital stay when you give birth.
 If you don’t have maternity insurance, you can anticipate spending around $10,000-$12,000.
-The average cost of the birth process alone is around $6,000-$8000.
-This cost can go up dramatically if there are any complications.
+In 2011, the average cost of labor and vaginal delivery in a hospital was $10,657.
+This can increase by 50% or more if you have a scheduled or emergency C-section.
+The cost for either can increase dramatically if there are any complications.

 How to Get Maternity Insurance?

 Under the Affordable Care Act, there have been many changes regarding health insurance, including pregnancy insurance.
 All qualified health plans (both within and outside of the Marketplace) are now required to provide maternity care and childbirth health benefits.

 Prior to the Affordable Care Act, only a handful of insurance plans automatically provided maternity coverage.
 For some plans, such coverage had to be requested as an addition.
 Also, if a woman tried to apply for maternity coverage after she became pregnant, coverage was oftentimes either unavailable or more expensive.

 Fortunately, now pregnancy coverage is much more accessible.
 If you do not have medical coverage through an employer, Medicaid, or CHIP (Children’s Health Insurance Program), you can find an insurance plan through the Marketplace.
 For more information on getting health coverage through the Marketplace, visit www.healthcare.gov.

 If you already have health insurance, it is important to know if your plan is grandfathered or not.
 Grandfathered insurance plans are those that were in place on March 23, 2010, and have not been significantly altered to affect consumer benefits or the cost of insurance to consumers.